rabrahm/ceres/README.md

 3) a text file (results.txt) that contains a summary of the results of the reduction including the radial velocity measurements and the atmospheric parameters.

+The .fits files are data cubes with dimensions (10,nords,npix), where nords are the total number of processed echelle orders, and npix in the number of pixels in the dispersion direction.
+The ten entrances in the first dimension correspond to:

+    0-  Wavelength
+    1-  Extracted Flux
+    2-  Measurment of the error in the extracted flux 1./sqrt(Var) 3-  Blaze corrected Flux
+    4-  Measurment of the error in the blaze corrected flux 5-  Continuum normalized flux
+    6-  Measurment of the error in the continuum normalized flux 7-  Estimated continuum
+    8-  Signal to noise ratio
+    9-  Continumm normalized flux multiplied by the derivative of the wavelength with respect to the pixels 10- Corresponding error of the 9th entrance

+The colummns in the results.txt file have the following meaning:

+    0-  Object name
+    1-  MBJD
+    2-  RV
+    3-  error in RV
+    4-  Bisector span
+    5-  error in bisector span
+    6-  instrument
+    7-  pipeline
+    8-  resolving power
+    9-  Efective Temperture
+    10- log(g)
+    11- [Fe/H]
+    12- v*sin(i)
+    13- value of the continuum normalized CCF at it lowest point 14- standard deviation of the gaussian fitted to the CCF 15- Exposure time
+    16- Signal to noise ratio at ~5150 \AA
+    17- path to the CCF plot file